Nash-era stone, Grade II-preserved (1820s façade)

 Editor note

 The Nash-era stone façade at 314 Regent Street — part of John Nash's early-nineteenth-century Regent Street plan, rebuilt in the 1920s in Neo-Baroque register.
 Grade II-listed.
-The entire 2km Regent Street portfolio is held by The Crown Estate under one conservation framework.
+The entire 2km Regent Street portfolio is held by The Crown Estate under one conservation framework, and any alteration to a façade in the portfolio passes through Historic England's listed-building consent regime ([listing guidance](https://historicengland.org.uk/advice/hpg/has/listed-buildings/)).
 For Kith's flagship, the original curved-glazing vestibule — approximately a century old — was preserved, and new fixtures calibrated against it.
 Nothing on the street-facing elevation was touched.
 All architectural expression moved inside.
-This Directory entry captures the material argument by way of constraint: preservation as brief.
-Paired with Portland stone at Ferrari London, it reads as Issue 01's UK evidence — heritage material treated not as something to design against but as the starting condition that disciplines the interior.
-Nash-era stone itself is typically Portland or Bath limestone; this entry is about heritage preservation posture, not contemporary stone sourcing.
+This Directory entry is reference-only: the heritage stone in situ at 314 Regent Street is preserved fabric under statutory protection, not commercially specifiable as such.
+The general thesis — heritage envelope as starting condition that disciplines the interior — is shared with [Portland stone at Ferrari London](/materials/portland-stone-grade-ii); the framework explainer captures it once rather than restated per entry.

 Specification notes